hivelab-github/config_io/README.md

 　   float var=Config::Get("FieldName","VarName"); <br>
 <br>
 　3. Else:<br>
 　　* In SetConfigPath()，the symbol between the default parameter and the parameter value is “=”.
-When changing the symbol in<br>
+When changing the symbol<br>
-the configuration file, you need to change the second parameter of SetConfig() to the corresponding symbol;<br>
+in the configuration file, you need to change the second parameter of SetConfig() to the corresponding symbol;<br>
 　　* When using the Get() function, incorrect input will cause the compiler to prompt "Field name or variable name does<br>
 not exist!"<br>
 　　* When using the GetVector() and GetVector2() functions，incorrect parameter name input causes the compiler to prompt<br>